 Whether you choose a Playschool of Montessori for your child, the following are some helpful tips to assist you in choosing the best care for your child:

-· Visit the school personally and preferably unannounced.
+- Visit the pre-school personally and preferably unannounced.

-· Observe the layout, décor and standard of equipment in the school.
+- Observe the layout, décor and standard of equipment in the pre-school.
 Is there sufficient space to allow both sitting down activities and more active free play.

-· Seek recommendations and feedback from other parents who have used the school
+- Seek recommendations and feedback from other parents who have used the pre-school

 The following are some questions you might ask:

-· Has the school been approved by the required authorities
+- Has the pre-school been approved by the required authorities

 Depending where you live there may be considerable demand for pre-school places.
 Make sure you enquire sufficiently early to ensure that you have secured a place when your child is ready to attend.